-Figure~\ref{fig:diff_scorer_setfit_proportions} show the proportions of different instruction-response pairs that we use a training data for our difficulty scorer.
-The subsequent Table~\ref{tab:diff_scorer_training_datasets} shows the respective data source from which we obtained the data, as well as the type of evaluation metric that we use to evaluate the 18 LLMs from Table~\ref{tab:diff_scorer_evaluated_models}.
+Figure~\ref{fig:diff_scorer_setfit_proportions} shows the proportions of different instruction-response pairs that we use as the training data for the difficulty scorer.
+In Table~\ref{tab:diff_scorer_training_datasets} we report the benchmark data sources from which we obtained the data, as well as the type of evaluation metric that we use to evaluate the 18 LLMs from Table~\ref{tab:diff_scorer_evaluated_models}.

-During the data collection for the difficulty scorer, we collect training sets from different benchmarks as well as data points from OpenAssistent \citep{kopf2023openassistant} for examples of open-ended generation.
-We evaluate these samples using the existing evaluation frameworks LM-evaluation harness \citep{eval-harness}, big-code evaluation harness \citep{bigcode-evaluation-harness} and FastChat \citep{zheng2023judging}.
-For the LLM-as-a-judge evaluation, we use GPT4o as a judge and evaluate only a subset of 4 LLMs from Table~\ref{tab:diff_scorer_evaluated_models} that we deem representative in terms of capabilities (gpt-4o-2024-08-06, Mistral-Small-24B-Instruct-2501, Mistral-7B-Instruct-v0.3 and SmolLM2-1.7B-Instruct).
+During the data collection for the difficulty scorer, we collect training sets from different benchmarks as well as data points from OpenAssistent \citep{kopf2023openassistant} as samples of open-ended generation.
+We evaluate these samples using the existing evaluation frameworks \emph{LM-evaluation harness} \citep{eval-harness}, \emph{big-code evaluation harness} \citep{bigcode-evaluation-harness} and \emph{FastChat} \citep{zheng2023judging}.
+For the LLM-as-a-judge evaluation, we use GPT4o as the judge and evaluate only a subset of 4 LLMs from Table~\ref{tab:diff_scorer_evaluated_models} that we deem representative in terms of capabilities (gpt-4o-2024-08-06, Mistral-Small-24B-Instruct-2501, Mistral-7B-Instruct-v0.3 and SmolLM2-1.7B-Instruct).